Conquest of the Canary Islands: Academic analysis

-Some historians have labelled the conquest genocidal in nature due to the brutal treatment of the Islands' indigenous Guanches which contributed to their decline as a distinct group.
+Some historians have labelled the conquest genocidal in nature due to the brutal treatment of the Islands' indigenous Guanches which contributed to their extinction as a distinct group.

 Historian Francisco Morales Padrón wrote in 1978 that the conquest of the islands constituted a genocide.
 Historian Daniele Conversi locates the conquest of the Canary Islands within the history of colonial and imperial genocides.
 Genocide scholar Mark Levene has stated that while there was not the intent by the Castilian crown to commit genocide, the result of their conquest was the same as if they had intended to commit genocide.
 Historian and specialist in genocide studies Mohamed Adhikari published an article in 2017 analysing the settler colonial history of the Canary Islands as a case of genocide, saying that the Canary Islands were the scene of "Europe's first overseas settler colonial genocide," and that the mass killing and enslavement of natives, along with forced deportation, sexual violence and confiscation of land and children constituted an attempt to "destroy in whole" the Guanche people.
 The tactics used in the Canary Islands in the 15th century served as a model for the Iberian colonisation of the Americas.